freeCodeCamp/guide/src/pages/javascript/function-closures/index.md

 func();
 ```

-In JavaScript, functions always have access to variables declared above them.
+In JavaScript, functions always have access to variables declared in the scope above their's.
 Let's look at a <b>global variable</b>.

 ```javascript
 var spaceship = 'Nimbus 1729' // A global variable